amenti4k/amenti4k.github.io/_posts/2023-07-20- momodou lamin jallow.md

 - I'm Ethiopian and love the traditional African sounds/instruments
 - I love it when words are emphasized and you can not only hear the words but feel them

-But he's had a three album now;
+But he's had a three album RUNN now;

 **1. Common Sense**
 "Came in a black Benz, left in a white one